eficode-academy/github-actions-katas/labs/systems-test.md

 In the repository we have made two different system tests; component test and performance test.

-Both requires your docker username as envs in order to work.
+Both require your registry username as envs in order to work.
+The repository uses `github_username`/`github_password` as the environment variables.

 ## Tasks